iYaffle/Yes-To-CSS/02-starting-with-css.md

 }
 ```

-But you **can't** have them nested as below.
-The below sample CSS is incorrect as it has nested comment blocks.
+Note that CSS does not allow you use nested comments as below.
+In the below example a comment block is present inside another comment block.

 ```css
 p {